swardi/getting-started-with-terraform/README.md

 Where PROVIDER is the name of provider like aws, azure etc. and TYPE is the type of resource that you want to create e.g instance.
 NAME is the identifier that you will use to reference this resource throughout the terraform code.
 CONFIG consists of one or more configuration parameters that are specific to that resource.
 These configuration can differe from provider to provider and also according to your needs.
 For example to add EC2 instance we can provide 6 different configurations but I will use only couple of them here i.e ami and instance_type.

 Enough talking, now add code.
-Let's add following lines in our main.tf file
+Let's add following lines in our create_ec2_instance.tf file

 resource "aws_instance" "example" {
   ami           = "ami-40d28157"